Skip to main content

 Give the template a name and a key.
 For demo purposes, we'll use My template and myTemplate.

 This will open up the template model editor.
-We'll use a Word document here, so the Template type can be kept on Document, which is the default.
+We'll use a Word document here, so the type can be kept on Document, which is the default.
 The alternative there, Text is for textual templates like for email bodies.

 Click the Upload a file icon and upload or drop a Word template there.